How Intelligent Automation for Insurance Can Boost Your Bottom Line

 Monitoring performance

 After all requisite approvals, Wallace launches a pilot of the New Driver Program and monitors its progress.
-Using intelligent business software, he tracks agency and internal performance, hit-ratios, profitability, claims frequency and severity illustrating results.
+Using intelligent business software, he tracks agency and internal performance, hit-ratios, profitability, claims frequency, and severity illustrating results.
 AI indicators show promising results for the pilot program and a possibility for profits of up to 20% in case of adoption.
-Satisfied with the outcome, ABC Insurance rolls out the product in its key geographical market.
+Satisfied with the outcome, ABC Insurance rolled out the product in its key geographical market.

 Also read: The 4 Disruptive Technologies Reshaping Insurance Operations